IMG_7396+copy.jpg

 Outreach

-Enthusiastic about promoting STEM education and careers, I engage in several science outreach activities.
-These include volunteering for Kids’ Science Day events, participating in career days and science festivals in elementary schools, and being involved with the Skype a Scientist project that enables scientists to video-conference with students from underrepresented communities to promote science education.
-I have also spoken at numerous career panels for students and early-career scientists.
-Additionally, I support researchers in Africa in molecular and cellular neurobiology and biomedicine via an organization called TRenD in Africa.
+I am deeply committed to promoting STEM education and advancing scientific careers through extensive outreach and mentoring initiatives.
+I enjoy participating in Kids’ Science Day events, school career days, and science festivals, and I collaborate with the Skype a Scientist project, which enables scientists to video conference with students from underrepresented communities to spark interest in science.
+In addition, I frequently speak on career panels for students and early-career scientists, and I support researchers in Africa in molecular and cellular neurobiology and biomedicine through my involvement with TRenD in Africa.

 Teaching & Mentoring